teambank/ratenkaufbyeasycredit-plugin-shopware-5/README.md

-# easyCredit-Ratenkauf Plugin for Shopware 5 - Installment Payment Plugin
+# easyCredit-Rechnung & Ratenkauf Plugin for Shopware 5 - Installment & Bill Payment Plugin

 easyCredit-Ratenkauf is the easiest and fastest installment payment solution of Germany.
 Join today to get the simplest way of partial payment for your POS and E-Commerce. easyCredit-Ratenkauf gives you the opportunity to offer installments as an additional payment method in your German WooCommerce store.